Healing Developmental Trauma: Childhood Trauma and Its Impact on Behavior, Self-Esteem, and Relationships

 - work with disorders of the nervous system, attachment, and identity;

-- establish contact with your own body and emotions and with other people; - restore self-regulation, self-awareness and self-esteem.
+- establish contact with your own body and emotions, and with others;

 See also: